 ATLANTA (December 19, 2021) | Today, Lt.
-Governor Geoff Duncan issued the following statement today on the reconvening of the 2020 legislative session.
+Governor Geoff Duncan issued the following statement on the passing of Sen. Johnny Isakson.

-ATLANTA (April, 6 2020) | Lt.
-Governor Geoff Duncan issued the following statement today on the passing of state Senator Jack Hill, Chairman of the Senate Appropriations Committee.
+ATLANTA (November 24, 2021) | Today, Lt.
+Governor Geoff Duncan issued the following statement on the verdicts announced in the Ahmaud Arbery murder trial.

 ATLANTA (November 18, 2021) | Today, Lt.
 Governor Geoff Duncan appointed members to the Senate Study Committee on Nonpartisan Elections for Local School Board Members.
 Sen. Clint Dixon (R – Gwinnett) will chair the committee which will be tasked with further examining the impact of partisan school board elections on district performance.

 ATLANTA (November 2, 2021) | Today, Lt.
 Governor Geoff Duncan, Senator John F. Kennedy, Chairman of the Senate Redistricting and Reapportionment Committee, and members of the Senate Majority Caucus released a proposed draft of Georgia’s Senate Districts.
 After hearing extensive public comment through regional redistricting hearings and the Georgia General Assembly’s first ever online public comment portal, members carefully drafted the proposed districts for the Georgia Senate.